EmbarkStudios/cargo-deny-action/README.md

 * `log-level`: The log level to use for `cargo-deny`, default is `warn`
 * `command`: The command to use for `cargo-deny`, default is `check`
 * `arguments`: The argument to pass to `cargo-deny`, default is `--all-features`.
 See [Common Options](https://embarkstudios.github.io/cargo-deny/cli/common.html) for a list of the available options.
 * `command-arguments` The argument to pass to the command, default is emtpy.
 See options for [each command](https://embarkstudios.github.io/cargo-deny/cli/index.html).
+* `credentials` This argument stores the credentials in the file `$HOME/git-credentials`, and configures git to use it.
+The credential must match the format `https://user:pass@github.com`

 ### Example pipeline